Multi-Touch attribution model for Shopify: What it is and How to do it

 3. Time Decay Attribution Model

-Time Decay multi-touch attribution model gives more weight to touchpoints that are closer to the conversion.
+The time Decay multi-touch attribution model gives more weight to touchpoints that are closer to the conversion.
 It assigns most of the credit to the touchpoint nearest to a conversion and lessens as you go further away from the conversion.
 This helps give marketers insight into how quickly customers convert after being exposed to their marketing message.

 Algorithmic or data-driven multi-touch attribution models

 Rule-based multi-touch attribution models assign credit to touchpoints by using pre-defined rules, algorithmic or data-driven multi-touch attribution models use data science and machine learning to determine the weight of each touchpoint.
-These models can be more accurate in assigning weights as they are based on actual user behaviour.
+These models can be more accurate in assigning weights as they are based on actual user behavior.

 Benefits of Multi-Touch Attribution

 If you're an eCommerce marketer, multi-touch attribution models are incredibly essential for assessing the impact of your digital campaigns.
-These models provide a much more comprehensive and individualized view than traditional single touch modeling approaches that merely take into account aggregate metrics.
+These models provide a much more comprehensive and individualized view than traditional single-touch modeling approaches that merely take into account aggregate metrics.

 By utilizing multi-touch attribution, marketers gain a much greater understanding of their customer's journey and are better able to customize messaging to reach consumers on the right channel at the right time.
 Armed with this granular data, it becomes easier for marketers to identify audiences across channels and pinpoint each user's marketing needs more accurately.
-In today’s world where people have become experts in avoiding marketing messages, using data-driven approaches like multi-touch attribution is key in meeting your customer's expectations.
+In today’s world where people have become experts in avoiding marketing messages, using data-driven approaches like multi-touch attribution is key to meet your customer's expectations.

 Not only does multi-touch attribution enhance the customer experience, but it also helps marketers increase their return on investment.
 By providing insight into which campaigns are most successful and least successful, this solution can not only reduce sales cycles, but also empower brands to make more informed decisions with fewer yet more impactful marketing messages.